 If any problem areas are identified that would preclude the placement of a justified midblock crosswalk, additional features must be included in the design to remedy those problem areas before a midblock crosswalk can be placed at that location.
 Features like overhead signing can help alert motorists and be used to light the crossing.
 Curb extensions or bulbouts can improve sight distance and decrease the crossing distance.
+Adjustment of the profile on the roadway crossing may be required to improve the cross slope of the crosswalk.

-Additional guidance on marked crosswalks at uncontrolled locations can be found in the AASHTO Guide for the Planning, Design, and Operation of Pedestrian Facilities, or FHWA's Safety Effects of Marked vs. Unmarked Crosswalks at Uncontrolled Locations: Executive Summary and Recommended Guidelines (http://safety.fhwa.dot.gov/ped_bike/docs/cros.pdf).
+Additional guidance on marked crosswalks at uncontrolled locations can be found in the AASHTO Guide for the Planning, Design, and Operation of Pedestrian Facilities, or FHWA's Safety Effects of Marked vs. Unmarked Crosswalks at Uncontrolled Locations: Executive Summary and Recommended Guidelines (http://safety.fhwa.dot.gov/ped\bike/docs/cros.pdf).